d12frosted/elpa-mirror/gnu/code-cells-readme.txt

   │     cell_markers: '"""'
   └────

-  It is also possible to convert notebooks to markdown or org format.
+  It is also possible to convert notebooks to markdown or Org mode format.
 For markdown, use the following:

   ┌────
-  │ (setq code-cells-convert-ipynb-style '(("jupytext" "--to" "ipynb" "--from" "markdown") │ 				       ("jupytext" "--to" "markdown" "--from" "ipynb") │ 				       (lamdba () #'markdown-mode)))
+  │ (setq code-cells-convert-ipynb-style '(("jupytext" "--to" "ipynb" "--from" "markdown") │ 				       ("jupytext" "--to" "markdown" "--from" "ipynb") │ 				       (lambda () #'markdown-mode)))
   └────

-  To edit ipynb files as org documents, try using [Pandoc] with the configuration below.
+  To edit ipynb files as Org documents, try using [Pandoc] with the configuration below.
 In combination with org-babel, this can provide a more notebook-like experience, with interspersed code and results.